zeeshanbage/Mauve/.github/ISSUE_TEMPLATE/feature-request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+## 😭 What problem does your proposition aim to solve?
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+For example:

+> When I'm using a `foreach` loop, I can't get the next or previous element in my collection without having a separate variable or overly verbose code.

+## 📝 How would you like it to work?
 A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+For example:

+> I would like to be able to use a `LINQ` style method to get the next element, for example:
+>
+> ```csharp
+> foreach (var item in collection) {
+>     var nextItem = collection.NextOrDefault(item);
+>     var previousItem = collection.PreviousOrDefault(item);
+> }
+> ```

+## 🎲 What have you already tried?
 A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+## 🙋‍♀️ Is there anything else we should know?
 Add any other context or screenshots about the feature request here.